Community-led Open Publication Infrastructures for Monographs (COPIM)

-Janneke Adema, Javier Arias, Lucy Barnes, Sherri L. Barnes, Gareth Cole, Joe Deville, Martin Paul Eve, Eelco Ferwerda, Rupert Gatti, Elli Gerakopoulou, Vincent van Gerven Oei, Gary Hall, Eileen F. A. Joy, Marcell Mars, Julien McHardy, Samuel Moore, Izabella Penier, Dan Rudmann, Ronald Snijder, Tobias Steiner, Graham Stone.
+Janneke Adema, Javier Arias, Lucy Barnes, Sherri L. Barnes, Emily Bell, Gareth Cole, Joe Deville, Martin Paul Eve, Judith Fathallah, Eelco Ferwerda, Rupert Gatti, Elli Gerakopoulou, Vincent van Gerven Oei, Tom Grady, Gary Hall, Eileen F. A. Joy, Marcell Mars, Julien McHardy, Samuel Moore, Izabella Penier, Dan Rudmann, Ronald Snijder, Tobias Steiner, Niels Stern, Graham Stone.

 Coventry University (Lead); Birkbeck, University of London; Lancaster University; Trinity College, Cambridge; Loughborough University Library; UC Santa Barbara Library; Open Book Publishers; Punctum Books; The Directory of Open Access Books; Jisc.

 ScholarLed (incl.
 Mattering Press, Open Book Publishers, Open Humanities Press, Meson Press, Punctum Books), The British Library, The Digital Preservation Coalition

 COPIM is an international partnership of researchers, universities, librarians, open access book publishers and infrastructure providers.
 It is building community-owned, open systems and infrastructures to enable open access book publishing to flourish.

 COPIM will develop a significantly enriched not-for-profit and open source ecosystem for open access book publishing that will support and sustain a diversity of publishing initiatives and models, particularly within the Humanities and Social Sciences (HSS), in the UK and internationally.
 The project aims to: